realtimeprojects/mkdocs-ezglossary/docs/usage.md

 !!!
 Example

-    Link to the previously defined `glossary` term in the `terms` section:
+    Link to the previously defined `glossary` term in the `term` section:

     ``` markdown
-    -   See the <terms:glossary> for the definition of the term `glossary`
+    -   See the <term:glossary> for the definition of the term `glossary`
     ```

-    -   See the <terms:glossary> for the definition of the term `glossary`
+    -   See the <term:glossary> for the definition of the term `glossary`

 ## Printing a summary